 Read my blog posts about London

 I came back home to Istanbul.
 I knew I was changed.
 Or maybe it were my friends who didn’t change.
-I knew I wanted to go out there and become a rich person, not with money, with experiences.
+I knew I wanted to go out there.
 I finished my studies (Spanish Literature) and checked my possibilities of studying abroad.
 London was too expensive.
 Spain, not that much but still expensive for me.
 Germany, wow only 250-300€ per semester and even the costs for public transport are included.
 Perfect!
 I’ll go to Germany then.
 First I registered for a German class.
 Yes, I had to learn German all over again.
 Luckily I learned it quickly.
-Maybe because I once spoke German till I was 6 years old, maybe because I was good in learning languages in the meanwhile, after all I learned Turkish, English and then Spanish.
 Anyways, I applied for the University in Germany for a master program.
 I got invited and after a lot of struggle for visa I did it.
 I came to Hanover.

 Studying in Hanover…

 I have very mixed feelings about this city.
 It was a culture shock for me.
-It is such a small city.
-Where are all the people gone?
+It is such a small city, I asked myself where all the people were gone?
 And why are they so reserved?
 “I’m not going to do anything wrong to you!
 I just want to know where the bank is.”
 The people I met, no matter young or old, they all asked me why I came to Germany from Turkey.
 Why not?
 They all wanted to know if I (have to) wear a headscarf in Istanbul?
 If I have a big family?
 If I’m allowed to drink alcohol.
 If my father would ask for a camel when I marry.
 My professor didn’t believe me that I wrote that work on my own, because my German couldn’t be possibly that good.

 I felt tired and depressed.
 I wanted to go back home to Istanbul where I only needed to answer questions like if I like Tim Buckley or Nick Cave better.